My Home Page with Links to My Other

 organizations can turn the experience of failure into the memory of

-with the managers of nuclear weapons and their safety record is not as good as
+with the managers of nuclear weapons, and their safety record is atrocious.

-nuclear powers is a stable world.
-Sagan argues that this view is wrong.
-Nuclear danger is proportional to the number of weapons and the number of nations that have them.
+nuclear powers is stable.
+Sagan calls this view wrong.
+Nuclear danger is proportional to the number of weapons and the number of nations that possess them.
 Wars are

-not always started by national leaders who act in what they think is their
+not always started by national leaders acting in what they think is

 self-interest.
-Wars are sometimes started by accidents and by individuals lower
+Wars often start by accident and by individuals lower

-in the hierarchy.
-Sagan recounts several of these wars.
-Leaders often have "self-interest" that has little to do with survival.
+in hierarchies.
+Leaders "self-interests" often have little to do with survival.
 Some love destruction.
 Some want a place in history, no matter how infamous.
 Some want revenge for real or perceived slights.
-Some think murdering others is a good way to get to heaven.
-The list of evil motives that conflict with self-interest is huge.
-Others argue for total nuclear disarmament, but Sagan makes the points that nuclear weapons are too small to be accurately verified and that if a conventional war broke out advanced nations could quickly build nuclear weapons.
+Some think murdering others leads to heaven.
+A huge list of evil motives conflicts with self-interest.
+Others argue for total nuclear disarmament, but Sagan claims nuclear weapons are too small to be accurately verified, and if a war broke out, advanced nations could quickly build nuclear weapons.

 The Limits of Safety recommends more studies of past problems and more independent reviews of nuclear safety.
-It supports greater sharing of the details of safety problems among superpowers, .
+It supports greater sharing of safety findings among superpowers.

 "[U]nanticipated interactions